zhangweijian97/LogseqNote/pages/dme presentation.md

 This is called the Infomax Principle.
 You can also maximize this equation to find out the solution.
 #### The last one is projection pursuit.
 It is a technique developed in statistics for ﬁnding "interesting" projections of multidimensional data.
-On one hand, researchers found that the Gaussian distribution is least interesting.
+Researchers found that the Gaussian distribution is least interesting.
 On the other hand, the most interesting directions are those that show the least Gaussian distribution 讲
 ###